 1. Our program

-The Centacare Family Preservation Foster Care Program is funded by the Department for Child Protection to provide foster care for children 0-17 who are unable to be placed in kinship care whilst reunification with their birth family is assessed.
-Children within this program are generally placed on ‘short-term’ orders by the court, with placement lengths ranging between 6-18 months.
-The Centacare Foster Care Program can also provide long-term specialist and respite care.
+The Centacare Foster Care Program is funded by the Department for Child Protection to provide short term, long term and respite foster care for children 0-17.
+Children who are unable to be placed in kinship care whilst reunification with their birth family is assessed are generally placed on ‘short-term’ orders by the court, with placement lengths ranging between 6-18 months.
+The Centacare Foster Care Program can also provide long-term specialist, long term general and respite care.

 2. Our support